Chapter 47

 [4] “My manner of life from my youth, which was spent from the beginning among my own nation at Jerusalem, all the Jews know.
 [5] They knew me from the first, if they were willing to testify, that according to the strictest sect of our religion I lived a Pharisee.

-It was Paul’s zeal for the strict adherence to the law that led him to persecute anyone or any organization that professed and taught that Jesus Christ was the promised Messiah.
+It was Paul’s miss understanding of the Old Testament and zeal for strict adherence to the law that led him to persecute anyone or any organization that professed and taught that Jesus Christ was the promised Messiah.

-While on his way to persecute the Christian church in Damascus Saul met the Lord Jesus Christ.
+While on his way to persecute the Christian church in Damascus, the Lord Jesus Christ spoke to Paul.
 It was here that

 Jesus called Saul to be one of His disciples